jassem1988/Post-Network-hacking/README.md

 # Wireless Network Security Analysis

 ## Objective
-Post Network hacking like gathering information and MITM attacks
+Post Network monitoring like gathering information and checking if MITM attacks are possible

 ### Skills Learned

 - Connecting wireless adapter to Virtual Machine
+- Maping a network either wired or wireless

 ### Tools used

 - Netdiscover
 - Zenmap
 - nmap
+- ARP spoof
+- Bettercap

 ### Steps to use netdiscover